tpolecat/tuco/modules/docs/src/main/tut/docs/guessing-game.md

 Note that the random number generation is a side-effect, which we must capture via the `SessionIO.delay` operation.
 This gives us an FFI to the unsafe part of the language analogous to scalaz `Task.delay` or `IO.apply`.

 Because we will be reading an `Int` from the user, we need to provide a program that knows how to do this.
-So we define the following program that prompts the user, attempts to parse the input, and either returns the value or reports and error and tries again.
+So we define the following program that prompts the user, attempts to parse the input, and either returns the value or reports an error and tries again.

 ```tut:silent
 def readInt(prompt: String): SessionIO[Int] =